5 Myths about Preppers

 Preppers Want the World to End:

 This is just funny, but in a sad way.
-Anyone who has spent time pondering the world without law and order, organized police, modern medicine, mass production, and last but not is not only terrified about the prospect of a SHTF situation but is most likely praying that it never happens.
+Anyone who has spent time pondering the world without law and order, organized police, modern medicine, mass food production, and last but not least electricity is not only terrified about the prospect of a SHTF situation but is most likely praying that it never happens.
 Only those who live under the mantra of “Western civilization could never collapse” would think that people are dreaming of a Mad Max scenario.

 Preppers think they are going to rule a post-apocalyptic wasteland: